 All relationships go through some difficult times and sometimes when problems arise we can be overwhelmed by the challenges they present.
 Often we hold onto resentments, the same old arguments occur, with the same frustrating outcomes, and both people can feel hurt, alienated, and stuck.

-Yet many problems can be resolved by learning more about relationships, understanding the unhealthy dynamics that may have developed, learning more effective ways to resolve issues, and starting to increase the things that we know help to nurture and develop healthy and happy relationships.
+- start to increase the things that we know help to nurture and develop healthy and happy relationships.

 What Causes Relationship Problems?

 - Neglect of the relationship

 - Poor management of differences between partners

 Whether it is a couple coming for relationship counselling, or an individual seeking to understand themselves or others better, engaging in counselling with a psychologist can help your relationships.